ooni/ooni.org/content/get-involved/contribute-test-lists.md

  column of the csv file.

 **Step 5.** Once you have created a new test list based on the above, please submit your csv file to us.
-If you're a github user, you can do so through a pull request.
-If you're *not* a github user, please send us your csv file by dropping us an email at contact@openobservatory.org (PGP Key Fingerprint: 4C15 DDA9 96C6 C0CF 48BD  3309 6B29 43F0 0CB1 77B7).
+If you're a GitHub user, you can do so through a pull request.
+If you're *not* a GitHub user, please send us your csv file by dropping us an email at contact@openobservatory.org (PGP Key Fingerprint: 4C15 DDA9 96C6 C0CF 48BD  3309 6B29 43F0 0CB1 77B7).

 ## Important tips

- 1. **Always include the full URL, including the HTTP or HTTPS prefix, exactly as it appears when you type it into a browser.** If you include `example.com` in a test list, ooniprobe won't be able to test it.
+ 1. **Always include the full URL, including the HTTP or HTTPS prefix, exactly as it appears when you type it into a browser.** If you include `example.com` in a test list, OONI Probe won't be able to test it.
 Rather, it should be included as `http://www.example.com`, if that is what it looks like in a browser.

- 2. **Always use the format described in the sections above.** The test lists are meant to be machine-readable, and ooniprobe will not parse test lists that don't strictly follow the prescribed format.
+ 2. **Always use the format described in the sections above.** The test lists are meant to be machine-readable, and OONI Probe will not parse test lists that don't strictly follow the prescribed format.

- 3. **Please stick to the categories included [here](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv), and refrain from adding your own categories.** The categories may not be perfect, and we welcome your suggestions for additional/alternative categories.
-But if you don't use the prescribed category codes, ooniprobe will not be able to test those URLs, since test lists are meant to be machine-readable.
+ 3. **Please use the categories provided [here](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv) and refrain from adding your own categories.** The categories may not be perfect, and we welcome your suggestions for additional/alternative categories.
+But if you don't use the prescribed category codes, OONI Probe will not be able to test those URLs, since test lists are meant to be machine-readable.

 4. **Please do not scrape and add "the top 1,000 Alexa sites".** Community contributions are more useful when they include URLs that (a) fall under these [30 diverse categories](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv) and (b) reflect local insight.
-Given that many ooniprobe users around the world have bandwidth constraints, we favour *quality* over quantity in terms of what is tested.
+Given that many OONI Probe users around the world have bandwidth constraints, we favour *quality* over quantity in terms of what is tested.

 Thanks for contributing!